attaullahshafiq10/CV-Master/README.md

 You are free to take my .tex file and modify it to create your own resume.
 Please don't use my resume for anything else without my permission, though!

+### Main Features

+Simple template that can be further customized or extended.

+Template document contains numerous examples.

+Direct support for TrueType (TTF) and OpenType (OTF) fonts.

+Direct support for multilingual Unicode characters, with the appropriate fonts.

+Hyperlinks can be included in generated PDF.

 If you have any questions, feel free to join me at [LinkedIn](https://www.linkedin.com/in/attaullahshafiq10/) , [Dev Community](https://dev.to/attaullahshafiq10) or [Instagram](https://www.instagram.com/iamattaullah10/)